Language, Aging, and Central Hearing Disorders (LACH)

 - Basic research: Understanding the relationships between sensory processing, language, cognition, general health status, neuroanatomy, and functional properties of the brain across the lifespan.

-- Clinical research: Effects of sensory impairments and language pathologies on cognition and the brain.
+- Clinical research: Effects of sensory processing difficulties, language pathologies and cognition on the brain and how to counteract that.

 Projects